LukasHromadnik/FEL-UI-SZZ/PAL/03-heap.md

 ### Representation

-Becuase no operation requires random access to the root nodes of the binomial trees, the roots of the binomial trees can be stored in a linked list, ordered by increasing degree of the tree.
+Because no operation requires random access to the root nodes of the binomial trees, the roots of the binomial trees can be stored in a linked list, ordered by increasing degree of the tree.
 But of course, binomial trees can be stored in array as well.
-We need to have a constant time complexity for access the minimum, for that a MIN pointer is created.
+We need to have a constant time complexity for accessing the minimum, for that a MIN pointer is created.

-### \texttt{Insert(x)}
+### \method{Insert}{x}

 1. Create a new heap containing only this element.
 2. Merge it with the original heap.

-### \texttt{Merge(H1, H2)}
+### \method{Merge}{H_1, H_2}

 Due to the structure of binomial trees, they can be merged trivially.
 As their node is the smallest element within the tree, by comparing the two keys, the smaller of them is the minimum key and becomes the new root node.
 Then the other tree becomes a subtree of the combined tree.
 In the end we update the MIN pointer.